furyaoff/mage/contrib/testnet-5000/README.md

 # Testnet-5000

-Testnet-5000 introduces transfers between Mage and Bnbchain via BEP3.
+Testnet-5000 introduces transfers between mage and Bnbchain via BEP3.

 This guide will walk you through interacting with the blockchains and transferring coins via the rest server.
-To send transactions, we'll create an unsigned request, sign it, and broadcast it to the Mage blockchain.
+To send transactions, we'll create an unsigned request, sign it, and broadcast it to the mage blockchain.

 ## Rest server requests

 ### Setup

-We'll be using Mage's CLI to build, sign, and broadcast the transactions:
+We'll be using mage's CLI to build, sign, and broadcast the transactions:

 ```bash
     # Download kvcli